glastara/Arduino-Timer/README.md

 - Reset functionality to set a new time
 - LCD display to show countdown time
 - Audible buzzer alert when the timer ends
-- Onboard LED toggle on start button (due to using pin 13)
+- Onboard LED toggle on start button (due to using pin 13 --> using pin 8 caused erratic behavior)

 ## Components Required
 - Arduino board (Uno, Mega, etc.)